 Seafood Pasta

-Consider the body.
+First up: Consider the Body

 Bruschetta

-Consider the flavors.
+Consider the Flavors

-Consider the flavor components.
+Consider the Flavor Components

 Lamb and Le Cuvier Wine